revar-ai/revar/README.md

 A deterministic, reproducible test environment for AI browser agents.

-Real websites are flaky, expensive, rate-limited, and CAPTCHA-protected.
-Static-HTML benchmarks lack state and dynamic behavior. revar is a synthetic e-commerce site (and the framework around it) that gives your browser agent a realistic, stateful, instrumented playground — locally, in Docker, in 5 minutes.
+Real websites are flaky, expensive, rate-limited, and hostile to automated traffic.
+Static-HTML benchmarks lack state and dynamic behavior.
+Revar gives your browser agent a realistic, stateful, instrumented playground — locally, in Docker, in 5 minutes.

 ## What's in v0